DoD-Platform-One/gitlab/chart/doc/quickstart/index.md

 Here's the beauty of what this chart is capable of.
 One command.
 Poof!
 All of GitLab installed, and configured with SSL.

-In order to properly configure the chart, we'll need two things:
+To configure the chart, you need:

-1. The domain or subdomain GitLab will operate under.
+- The domain or subdomain for GitLab to operate under.
-1. Your email address, so Let's Encrypt can issue a certificate.
+- Your email address, so Let's Encrypt can issue a certificate.

-In order to install the chart, we'll issue the install command, with two `--set` arguments:
+To install the chart, run the install command with two `--set` arguments:

 ```shell